Guide to Understanding a Geothermal Heat Pump in Mechanicsville, MD

 A geothermal heat pump has neither of these problems, since it deals with a constant environment.
 As a result, it’s almost twice as efficient as a top-rated air conditioner and about 50% more efficient than the best gas furnace.
 No matter the weather, these efficient systems can reduce your energy bills every month.

 A geothermal heat pump is a simple system, requiring little maintenance.
 Geothermal units pump water from underground to your house to heat your home, without the water being exposed to everyday elements, unlike air that is used in a traditional heat pump.

-The pumps themselves generally come with a 10-year warranty, but they can last must longer.
+The pumps themselves generally come with a 5-year labor warranty, but they can last must longer.
 The pipes, made of strong plastic, should last for 50 years or more.

 If switching to a geothermal system interests you, call the pros at Hancock Refrigeration Heating & Air Conditioning.
 We have the know-how to get you set up with a system that will keep your home comfortable for years to come.